-For our paper collections we can supply digital copies under the same conditions that apply for self service digital photography and photocopying.
+The majority of our digitised paper collections are not available online.
+However we can supply digital copies under the same conditions that apply for self service digital photography and photocopying.
 Namely the copies have to be for private study and non commercial research and the standard copyright form needs to be filled in.

 Digital copies are supplied via a link to Dropbox.

 We charge 10p (excluding VAT) per digital file (typically one digital file is one page of text).

 Transcripts to oral history interviews take considerably longer to create than digitising text through digital photography or scanning.
 The cost per page of oral history transcripts is thus 30p per page.
 This represents a twelfth of the cost to the Archive of creating transcripts and money raised from transcripts will be set aside to fund transcribing work for interviews that have yet to be transcribed.
 Sound files cost £5.00 per interview.